We are currently verifying that this resource no longer uses Adobe Flash and will update the review shortly.

 Capture the interest of your most reluctant students with these STEAM (Science, Technology, Engineering, Art, Math) projects presented through music videos and guided inquiry challenges....more

 Capture the interest of your most reluctant students with these STEAM (Science, Technology, Engineering, Art, Math) projects presented through music videos and guided inquiry challenges.
 Rock videos provide the basis for the learning concepts followed by a series of question and answers along with student challenges.
 Examples found on the site include lessons on simple machines demonstrated through a chain reaction and creating sound through everyday objects.
 Other resources include educator guides and student journal worksheets.
-If your district blocks YouTube, then they may not be viewable.
-You could always view the videos at home and bring them to class "on a stick" to share.
-Use a tool such as ClipGrab, reviewed here, to download the videos from YouTube.
+If your school blocks YouTube, the videos may not be viewable.

 This resource requires PDF reader software like Adobe Acrobat.